Oluwatemilorun/goslow-tags/README.md

 # goslowTag
 A simple jQuery plugin for initializing hashtags on input fields and textareas

-# integrating with your application
+# Integrating with your application
 Include the following lines in your HTML

 ```html